LogtalkDotOrg/logtalk3/tools/code_metrics/NOTES.md

 For interpretation of the coupling metric scores, see e.g. the original paper by Robert Martin, "OO Design Quality Metrics".

+The Halstead metric computation uses the reflection API for performance.
+The main consequence of this choice is that we abstract all predicate arguments.
+A computation closer to the original definiton of the metric would require switching to use the parser to collect information on syntactic literals, which would imply a much large computation cost.

 The coupling metric was also influenced by the metrics rating system in Microsoft Visual Studio and aims to eventually emulate the functionality of a maintainability index score.